uwescience/DSSG2020-Disinformation/results.md

 **Findings**

 We were able to run a total of three models using different combinations of hyperparameters, features and architectures.
-For models that relied exclusively on word embedding features (model 1 and model 2--hyperlink?), we used GridSearchCV to test a total of 72 hyperparameter combinations (see Table 1 below) and ran each model for 7 epochs to assess learning and validation rates (refer to individual model tabs to see the graphs for respective models).
+For models that relied exclusively on word embedding features (model 1 and model 2--hyperlink?), we used GridSearchCV to test a total of 72 hyperparameter combinations (see *Table 1* below) and ran each model for 7 epochs to assess learning and validation rates (refer to individual model tabs to see the graphs for respective models).
 We also used stratified cross validation with 5 folds for Models 1 (LSTM) and 2 (LSTM + Our Own Trained Embeddings) to avoid overfitting.
 For running the Multiple Inputs model, we were not able to utilize GridSearchCV.
 However, we manually ran the model with a set of hyperparameters.

-**Table 1 Hyperparameters Tested **
+*Table 1 - Hyperparameters Tested*

 | Hyperparameter | Range of Values Tested |
 | :---        |    :----:   |